weijie-chen/Linear-Algebra-With-Python/README.md

 - [x] Python
 - [x] NumPy
 - [x] Matplotlib
+- [x] SymPy

-All the codes are written in a <b>intuitive manner</b> rather than efficient or professional style, therefore the codes are exceedingly straightforward, I presume no one would have difficulty in following those codes.
+All the codes are written in a <b>intuitive manner</b> rather than efficient or professional coding style, therefore the codes are exceedingly straightforward, I presume barely anyone would have difficulty in following the codes.

 ## Contents (Updating)